TIE Travel grants offset transportation costs and registration fees for Tufts students and faculty who are traveling for

-TIE must be given recognition as a supporter of your research or presentation.
+If presenting, TIE must be given recognition as a supporter.

-Travel grant awardees will be required to share photos from the event and write a blog post or a summary of the conference, workshop, or data collection experience that will be published on various TIE communications channels.
+Awardees will be required to share photos from the event and write a blog post or a summary of their experience that will be published on various TIE communications channels.

 Contributes to interdisciplinary, environmental, academic study